kartik-v/bootstrap-fileinput/README.md

 11. Upload action defaults to form submit.
 Supports an upload route/server action parameter for custom ajax based upload.
 12. Triggers JQuery events for advanced development.
 Events currently available are `filereset`, `fileclear`, `filecleared`, `fileloaded`, and `fileerror`.
 13. Disabled and readonly file input support.
-14. Size of the entire plugin is less than 6KB if gzipped.
-The minified assets are less than 21KB (about 18KB for the minified JS and 3KB for the minified CSS).

-### New features since v2.4.0

-> **Note:** There are BC Breaking Changes with release v2.4.0.

-With release v2.4.0, the plugin has been revamped to support and configure a wide variety of file formats for preview.
-This may break some backward compatibility (BC) for older versions that use custom templates.

-The following are the major changes with release v2.4.0:

-- Dynamically auto size the file captions for long file names exceeding container width.
+14. Dynamically auto size the file captions for long file names exceeding container width.
 New property `autoFitCaption` is added which defaults to `true`.
 When this is `true` the plugin will auto fit caption text within the container dynamically and responsively based on window size.
-- Raise new `fileimageuploaded` event that fires after image is completely loaded on the preview container.
+15. Raise new `fileimageuploaded` event that fires after image is completely loaded on the preview container.
-- Autosize preview images when they exceed the size of the preview container.
+16. Autosize preview images when they exceed the size of the preview container.
-- Completely templatized and extensible to allow configuration of the file-input the way the developer wants.
+17. Completely templatized and extensible to allow configuration of the file-input the way the developer wants.
-- Plugin has been revamped to build preview intelligence based on various file preview types.
-The inbuilt file support types are categorized as
-  `image`, `text`, `html`, `video`,  `audio`, `flash`, `object`, and `other`.
+18. Preview intelligence based on various file preview types.
+The inbuilt file support types are categorized as `image`, `text`, `html`, `video`,  `audio`, `flash`, `object`, and `other`.
-- `allowedPreviewTypes`: You can now configure which all file types are allowed to be shown as a preview.
+19. `allowedPreviewTypes`: You can now configure which all file types are allowed to be shown as a preview.
 This defaults to `['image', 'html', 'text', 'video', 'audio', 'flash', 'object']`.
    Thus all file types are treated as an object to preview by default.
 For exampleTo preview only `image` and `video`, you can set this to `['image', 'video']`.
-- `allowedPreviewMimeTypes`: In addition to `allowedPreviewTypes`, you can also control which all mime types can be displayed for preview.
+20. `allowedPreviewMimeTypes`: In addition to `allowedPreviewTypes`, you can also control which all mime types can be displayed for preview.
 This defaults to null, meaning all mime types are supported.
    >NOTE: With release 2.5.0 you can now control which file types or extensions are allowed for upload by setting `allowedFileTypes` and `allowedFileExtensions`.
-- `layoutTemplates`: Allows you to configure all layout template settings within one property.
+21. `layoutTemplates`: Allows you to configure all layout template settings within one property.
 The layout objects that can be configured are: `main1`, `main2`, `preview`, `caption`, and `modal`.
-- `previewTemplates`: All preview templates for **each preview type** have been combined into one property, instead of separate templates for image, text etc.
+22. `previewTemplates`: All preview templates for **each preview type** have been combined into one property, instead of separate templates for image, text etc.
    The keys are the formats as set in `allowedPreviewTypes` and values are the templates used for previewing.
 There are default prebuilt templates for each preview file type (`generic`, `image`, `text`, `html`, `video`,  `audio`, `flash`, `object`, and `other`).
 The `generic` template is used only for displaying
    `initialPreview` content using direct markup.
-- `previewSettings`: Allows you to configure width and height for each preview image type.
+23. `previewSettings`: Allows you to configure width and height for each preview image type.
 The plugin has default widths and heights predefined for each type i.e
    `image`, `text`, `html`, `video`,  `audio`, `flash`, and `object`.
-- `fileTypeSettings`: Allows you to configure and identify each preview file type using a callback.
+24. `fileTypeSettings`: Allows you to configure and identify each preview file type using a callback.
 The plugin has default callbacks predefined to identify each type i.e
    `image`, `text`, `html`, `video`,  `audio`, `flash`, and `object`.
-- Replacing tags within templates has been enhanced.
+25. Replacing tags within templates has been enhanced.
 With this release it will automatically check for multiple occurrences of each tag to replace within a template string.

-> NOTE: Flash preview will require Shockwave flash to be installed and supported by the client browser.
-The flash preview currently works successfully with webkit browsers only.
-Video & Audio formats are however supported by all modern browsers that support the HTML5 `video`/`audio` tags.
-Note that browsers have limited number of video/audio formats supported by the HTML5 video element (e.g. mp4, webm, ogg, mp3, wav).
-The size of video files are recommended to be small (to be controlled through `maxFileSize` property) so that it does not affect the preview performance.
-You can copy a few files from the `examples` directory of this plugin repo, to test a few examples of flash and video files.
+### File Upload Features

+With release 4.0.0, the plugin now also includes inbuilt support for AJAX Uploads and selectively adding or deleting files.
+AJAX upload functionality are built upon HTML5 FormData and XMLHttpRequest Level 2 standards.
+Most modern browsers do support this standard, but the plugin will automatically degrade to normal form based submission for unsupported browsers.

+1. Add functionality for AJAX based UPLOAD using HTML5 FormData (most modern browsers support it).
+Will degrade to normal Form Based File submission if this is not supported.
+2. To use AJAX Upload, one must set the `uploadUrl` property.
+3. Enhance plugin to now allow files to be added, appended, removed (based on FEEDBACK from many).
+Thus one can append files to preview.
+4. New DRAG & DROP zone available in preview to drag and drop files and append.
+5. Delete or upload files one by one OR in batch.
+6. If `showPreview` is set to false, or uploadUrl is not supported plugin will degrade to normal form based upload.
+7. Configurable indicators for file awaiting upload, file successfully uploaded, files errored in upload.
+8. Ability to add extra form data with ajax based uploads.
+9. Upload progress bar and individual thumbnail upload indicators.
+10. Ability to cancel and abort ongoing AJAX uploads.
+11. Ensure plugin is still lean in size and optimized for performance inspite of the above features by optimally utilizing HTML5 & jquery features only.

 ## Demo